nh-server/switch-guide/docs/extras/nandrestore.md

 This means you do not have a nand backup, it is highly recommended you make one as soon as possible.
 Follow the steps below to make one.

-1. Launch the latest Hekate payload on your Switch.
+1. Launch the latest hekate payload on your Switch.
 1. Navigate to `Tools` > `Backup eMMC` > `eMMC BOOT0 & BOOT1` and let it do its thing.
 1. Wait for the process to complete.
 When it's completed, you now have a `backup/[8 Character NAND id]/restore` folder on your microSD card.
 Continue with step 1 of the instructions below.

 :::

-1. Enter RCM and inject the Hekate payload.
+1. Enter RCM and inject the hekate payload.
-    - If you use a modchipped Switch, you can simply just turn your Switch on with the Hekate payload renamed to `payload.bin` on the root of your SD.
+    - If you use a modchipped Switch, you can simply just turn your Switch on with the hekate payload renamed to `payload.bin` on the root of your SD.
 1. Navigate to `Tools` > `USB Tools` > `SD Card` and plug your Switch into your PC via USB.
 1. Copy your `rawnand.bin` (combined or in 15 or 30 parts), `BOOT0`, and `BOOT1` to the `backup/[8 Character NAND id]/restore` folder on the microSD card.
 1. Eject the `UMS` device safely from within your computer's operating system.